Blogs

 • Versatility (size, usage, design, and installation)

-• Adjustable to virtually any color by varying the output level of each diode
+• Adjustable to virtually any colour by varying the output level of each diode

 • More than three chips at once (unlike the classical LEDs)